11 Miscellaneous Topics

 ) +

-Figure 11.10: Probability of manual transmission by horsepower, with logistic regression curve.
+Figure 11.12: Probability of being male as a function of bill length, with logistic regression curve.

 Simpson’s paradox occurs when a trend present within separate groups disappears or reverses when those groups are combined.
 It is a powerful reminder that aggregated data can tell a systematically misleading story.